alejandra-zapata/Drawing-GUI/README.md

 # Drawing-GUI
-GUI application for drawing rectangles and circles using JavaFX
+GUI application for drawing rectangles and circles using JavaFX.